City Rail Link open day booked out within an hour

 Organisers have warned the walk is not suitable for those with a fear of being in confined spaces.

 "Be prepared for dust, loud noises, and uneven surfaces.
 Asthmatics should bring inhalers.
-People are encouraged to wear sensible, flat shoes".
+People are encouraged to wear sensible, flat shoes."

 Free supervised bike valet parking will be provided nearby on the day, "as well as bicycles, this facility can secure pushchairs, scooters and skateboards for you".

-The City Rail Link, when completed, will connect from Britomart to Mt Eden station stopping off at Aotea Square and Karangahape Rd.
+The City Rail Link, when completed, will connect from Britomart to Mt Eden station, stopping off at Aotea Square and Karangahape Rd.

 The project has taken a huge toll on local businesses because of road closures, many will be glad to see the end of construction.
 The project is not due to be finished until 2024.